 It takes me all of 30 seconds after meeting Taylor Hill to realize she isn't like any other It girl I've ever met.
 She's breezy, funny, and most significantly, relatable.
-Not the ultra-curated, veneered "cool-girl," I went to In-N-Out after this major red carpet and look, here's the Instagram to prove it kind of relatable, but actually relatable.
-For example, during our 10-minute chat, I'll learn that Hill played saxophone and clarinet in her high school marching band, harbors an undying love for Hot Cheetos, and is incredibly proficient at bird calls.
-Given that the 20-year-old has seen her career skyrocket to astronomical heights over the past couple of years—hell-o, Victoria's Secret—it's remarkable and refreshing to learn that she's so grounded in the whirlwind.
+Not the ultra-curated, veneered, I went to In-N-Out after this major red carpet and look, here's the Instagram to prove it kind of relatable, but actually relatable.
+For example, during our 10-minute chat, I learned that Hill played saxophone and clarinet in her high school marching band, harbors an undying love for Hot Cheetos, and is incredibly proficient at bird calls.
+Given that the 20-something has seen her career skyrocket to astronomical heights over the past couple of years—hell-o, Victoria's Secret—it's remarkable and refreshing to learn that she's so grounded in the whirlwind.

 "I think it has a lot to do with who you surround yourself with," Hill offers as explanation.
 "I have a really big family and really great friends, and I just like to surround myself with them and try to keep as normal of a life as I possibly can."
 (Hill's family lives in Colorado, where she grew up and was discovered—in a barn—at age 14.)
 "Fashion month is really exhausting, and that's probably when you become the most unlike yourself," she says.
 "It's always really refreshing to go home and see your friends and know that your life's not that hard and it's all going to be fine."